yunusemremert/weg/README.md

 <p>Assuming that the developers work 45 hours a week, an interface should be prepared that will print the weekly developer-based work schedule and the minimum total number of weeks the work will be completed, with an algorithm that ensures that the work is completed as soon as possible.</p>

+<p>*** To pull this data from APIs, command (console) will be written and saved in the database.
+On the main page, it will show the data by drawing the planning result with the data it reads from the database.</p>

 ---

 ### To get started, follow these steps: